Gelbpunkt/aiowiki/README.md

 #to edit a page or create it if it doesn't exist
 await w.edit_page("Page Title", "My content", token="my edit token")
-#edit token is anonymous when not specified, otherwise as the logged in user
+#edit token is anonymous when not specified, otherwise auto-generated as the logged in user if not given an explicit one

 #you can also use this
 w = mediawiki.MediaWiki()